Navigating the Sale of Family-Owned Businesses

 Description

-Counsel representing buyers of family-owned businesses should carefully conduct due diligence to identify potential risks and liabilities and seek to mitigate those risks and liabilities or "price them into the deal."
-Counsel should also give management deal-side support so that it can continue to run the business and meet any projections during the sales process provided to potential buyers.
+Counsel representing family-owned businesses should carefully counsel the sellers to help avoid critical mistakes that could materially affect value.
+Counsel should identify potential risks and liabilities and seek to mitigate those risks and liabilities prior to the marketing of the deal.
+Counsel should also give management deal-side support so that it can continue to run the business and work to meet any projections during the sales process provided to potential buyers.

-When structuring the sale of a family-owned business, counsel must evaluate whether a stock purchase or asset purchase is the most prudent option, considering tax and other financial impacts.
+When structuring the sale of a family-owned business, counsel must evaluate whether an equity or asset sale is the most prudent option, considering tax and other financial impacts.
 Counsel can also advise how to structure any retained ownership (often required by financial buyers) in the business following the sale.
 Counsel must also develop a strategy for using earnouts, "seller paper," "rollover equity," or other methods to bridge valuation gaps or to provide needed cash to fund the purchase price.

-Listen as our authoritative panel discusses best practices for managing valuation, due diligence, deal structure, tax, estate planning, and other challenges in acquisitions of family-owned businesses.
+Listen as our authoritative panel discusses best practices for managing the sale process, maximizing value, and thinking like a buyer in the sale of a family-owned businesses.

 Outline